R-Avalos/FTR/README.md

 # FTR
-###Financial Transmission Right Market for the NYISO
+## Financial Transmission Right (Transmission Congestion Contrac) Market for the NYISO

-Modeling the returns to FTRs from 2010 through 2016 within the NYISO region.
+Modeling the returns to monthly TCCs from 2010 through 2016 within the NYISO region.
+Data is first acquired from NYISO and St. Louis Federal Reserve and saved to a local database (user machine).
+The data is transformed to calculate profits and returns to investment.
+The transformed data is then analyzed with a CAPM model and GARCH to deteremine the alpha's of monthly TCCs.

+### I. Loading Data
+#### load_dam_data.r
+Load day ahead market data.
+#### load_tcc.data.r
+Load transmission congestion contract data.
+#### load_daily_dam_to_DB.r
+Load daily day ahead market data and save to local postgresql database.
+#### load_transform_data.r
+Load already transformed data (load > transform and save > load transformed)
+#### Exploratory_DataSources.r
+Scratch space for initial exploratory analysis and work.

+### II.
+Transforming Data
+#### Returns_to_TCC.R
+Calculating profits and returns to TCCs

-### Exploratory_DataSources.r
+### III.
+Analysis

-Extract, transform, and loading of FTR contract and Day Ahead Market Data.
-The respectie DAM nodal congestion charges are matched with the FTR contract data to determine the returns and profit of each contract.

-### Garch_modeling.r
+#### Garch_modeling.r
 Capital asset returns modeling accounting for time and network effects on congestion.

 ### Author
 Please contact author with questions or comments.